Welcome to the world of WALES WALKING FOOTBALL

 The Future

-Today the league has now grown in size that there are both North and South Leagues with over 40 teams - with the winners/runners up playing each other in a grand final.
-Over 1000 players are participating regularly.
-Wales has men’s national teams for ages over 50, 60, 65, 70 and 75 + plus, together with a women’s teams for ages over 40, over 50 and 60+.
+Wales has men’s national teams for ages over 50, 60, 65, 70 and 75+ plus, together with Women’s national teams for ages over 40, over 50 and 60+.

 The growth of the sport has been phenomenal over the last few years (despite being interrupted by Covid) and we envisage that growth of the sport at club level and internationally will continue as the sport’s profile increases.